tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 1.4.0 =
-* **New feature:** Added a new class for recording the validation logs to analyze posting pattern.
+* **New features:** 1.
+Added validation of trackback.
+2. Added a new class for recording the validation logs to analyze posting pattern.
 * Added `$_SERVER keys for extra IPs` into options to validate additional IP addresses.
 * Updated FooTable to 2.0.3.